 There is a strong association between persistent infection with oncogenic types of HPV and the subsequent development of cervical cancer.
 Incidence patterns of cervical cancer are linked to HPV infection, however there is large country and regional variation in the distribution of oncogenic HPV types.

 Are vaccines against HPV infections effective?

-Vaccines against HPV types 16 and 18 could potentially prevent 70% of cervical cancers worldwide.
+Vaccines against HPV types 16 and 18 could potentially lower the incidence of cervical cancers worldwide.
 Vaccines against other oncogenic types are not yet available, although the HPV 16/18 vaccines may give some cross-protection against related types.
-The geographic variation in HPV genotypes is likely to affect the effectiveness of the vaccine.
+However, the geographic variation in HPV genotypes is likely to affect the effectiveness of the vaccine.